gabriel20xx/CollabTable/CollabTableAndroid/README.md

 The app includes a Settings screen where you can configure the server URL:

-1. Tap the Settings icon (⚙️) in the top bar of the Lists screen
+1. Tap the Settings icon (⚙️) in the top bar of the Tables screen
 2. Enter your server URL
 3. Tap "Save"